Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Our 2019 tax rebate calculator is the first step to claiming tax back from HMRC.
 Answer a few simple questions and get an instant estimate of how much your HMRC tax refund will be*.
 It takes less than a minute to complete.

 * Please note this calculation is based on an estimate and using the information you provided.
-Contact us for an exact calculation of your tax refund
+Contact us for an exact calculation of your HMRC tax refund.

 Tax Refund Calculator

 What happens when I've got my tax refund estimate?